mcellteam/cellblender_tutorials/install_mcell_linux_osx.rst

 .. note::

-    MCell is included in the CellBlender 1.1 bundle (linux_, osx_, windows_).
-    You only need to install MCell separately if you would like to run it outside of CellBlender.
+    MCell is included in the CellBlender 1.1 bundle (linux_, windows_).
+You only need to install MCell separately if you would like to run it outside of CellBlender or if you are setting up CellBlender from scratch (as is needed on OSX).

 .. _linux: http://mcell.org/download/files/cellblender1.1_bundle_linux.zip
 .. _osx: http://mcell.org/download/files/cellblender1.1_bundle_osx.zip